youssefhamrougit/youssefhamrougit/README.md

 # Youssef  Hamrouni

-16 year old self taught software developer and intermediate competitive programmer from Tunisia.
+16 year old self taught software developer from Tunisia.

 I build full products solo — auth, frontend, backend, deploy, all of it — and I'm currently diving deeper in competitive programming.